innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

  }
 }
 ```
 This all should be very familiar now.
-The body of the stage steps is wrapped in `withCredentials` block
+The body of the stag is wrapped in `withCredentials` block.
+Here we use it
-that here exposes environment variable `$GOOGLE_APPLICATION_CREDENTUIALS` pointing to a secret file
+to expose environment variable `$GOOGLE_APPLICATION_CREDENTUIALS`, pointing to a secret file
 containing Google service account keys in JSON format.
 We need this to give EC2 worker read/write acces to Google Storage
 bucket.